 West Fertilizer Plant Explosion

-The most recent major industrial disaster happened on April 17, 2013, in West, Texas.
+The most recent major chemical plant accidents happened on April 17, 2013, in West, Texas.
 Late in the evening, a fire was reported in the plant.
 Twenty minutes after the call had been placed, the plant exploded as the flames came in contact with the flammable chemicals inside the plant.
 The resulting explosion went off with the force of 8-10 tons of TNT and left a crater that was 93 ft in diameter.

 The explosion spread, destroying 60-80 nearby homes and a 50-unit apartment building.
 Another 50-75 homes were damaged, as well as a middle school, nearby nursing home, and the West Volunteer Ambulance Station.
 15 people were killed in the explosion and another 150 people were injured.
 The cause of the fire is still unknown, though some authorities suspect that it was arson.